 Improves Endurance

-The system exerts less due to the presence of salt, this helps to uplift the endurance of the body to take strenuous exercise routines.
+The system exerts less due to the presence of salt, which helps to increase the endurance of the body to take strenuous exercise routines.

 Frequently Asked Questions